Amal Al-Agroobi

 Amal Al-Agroobi is an Emirati documentary filmmaker, director, producer and writer.
-Her career as a director began in 2012.
-Her first short documentary Half Emirati premiered at Dubai Film Festival.
-Half Emirati became the most watched film in the festival.
-She was adjudged the best new director in UAE by Women in Film and Television.
-By professional training she is a neuroscientist.
+Her career as a director began in 2012 when her first short documentary Half Emirati premiered at Dubai International Film Festival and was nominated for best film.
 She is also founder and owner of the production company ALAGROOBI Films.
-She has raised money for most of her films through crowdfunding.
+Al-Agroobi has raised money for many of her films through crowdfunding.